zelalemfantahun/Sentiment-analysis-using-word2vec/README.md

 Dataset

 The labeled training set.
 The file is tab-delimited and has a header row followed by 25,000 rows containing an id, sentiment, and text for each review.

-word2vec.
 The data can be found here https://www.kaggle.com/varun08/imdb-dataset/downloads/imdb-dataset.zip/1

+word2vec Parameters:

 sentences : iterable of iterables, optional
             The sentences iterable can be simply a list of lists of tokens